kgruiz/PythonPotrace/Docs/COutline.md

 ```c
 int a85_xship(FILE *f, int filter, const char *s, int len);
 ```
-Ships data to a file using ASCII85 encoding
+Ships data to a file using a85 encoding only.
 - `f`: `FILE *`, Output file stream.
 - `filter`: `int`, If 1 data is encoded using ASCII85, otherwise raw data is output
 - `s`: `const char *`, data to be shipped.